 On July 27, 2020, the Company announced the results of the low social impact prospecting and sampling program in three project areas, including Flying Vee.
-At the Day Lake Gold Showing an +8 kilometre-long conductive zone, interpreted as iron formation, was prospected over a strike length of approximately 1,600 metres.
-The arsenopyritebearing gossanous outcrop and historical pits returned highly anomalous gold concentrations ranging up to 8,342 ppb (8.34 g/t) gold.
+At the Day Lake Gold Showing a greater than 8 kilometre-long conductive zone, interpreted as iron formation, was prospected over a strike length of approximately 1,600 metres.
+The arsenopyrite-bearing gossanous outcrop and historical pits returned highly anomalous gold concentrations ranging up to 8,342 ppb (8.34 g/t) gold.